gwangyu-lee/bsbv-TouchDesigner-Guide/README.md

 # bsbv-TouchDesigner-Guide

-Projecty files of 「be sound be visionary TouchDesigner Guide」, 2023.
+Project files of 「be sound be visionary TouchDesigner Guide」, 2023.

 Language | Korean
 Author | Gwangyu Lee